jxsl13/backupfs/README.md

 package main

 import (
     "os"
     "path/filepath"

     "github.com/jxsl13/backupfs"
 )

 func main() {

     var (
-		// first layer: abstracts away the volume prefix (on Unix the it is an empty string) volume     = filepath.VolumeName(os.Args[0]) // determined from application path base       = backupfs.NewVolumeFS(volume, backupfs.NewOSFS())
+        base       = backupfs.NewOSFS()
-		backupPath = "/var/opt/app/backups"
+        backupPath = "/var/opt/app/backups" // C:\\...\\app\backups

-		// second layer: abstracts away a path prefix backup = backupfs.NewPrefixFS(base, backupPath)
+        // first layer: abstracts away a path prefix backup = backupfs.NewPrefixFS(base, backupPath)

-		// third layer: hides the backup location in order to prevent recursion masked = backupfs.NewHiddenFS(base, backupPath)
+        // second layer: hides the backup location in order to prevent recursion hidden = backupfs.NewHiddenFS(base, backupPath)

-		// fourth layer: backup on write filesystem with rollback backupFS = backupfs.NewBackupFS(masked, backup)
+        // third layer: backup on write filesystem with rollback backupFS = backupfs.NewBackupFS(hidden, backup)
     )
     // you may use backupFS at this point like the os package
     // except for the backupFS.Rollback() machanism which
     // allows you to rollback filesystem modifications.
 }
 ```